Last Updated on

 My name Carl and I’ve been working as a professional tile setter for over 25 years.

-I’ve been working with epoxy for most of those years and have seen the product go from total nightmare to the well refined and workable product that it is today.
-I’ve also developed a number of tricks to make working with epoxy grout much easier.
+I’ve been working with these products for most of those years and have seen the product go from total nightmare to the well refined and workable product that it is today.
+I’ve also developed a number of tricks to make working with it much easier.

-Today I want to share my experiences with you and help your next epoxy grouting job go easier.
+Today I want to share my experiences with you and help your next home improvement task go easier.

 • The Quality of the End Result

-I have been using epoxy grout since it first appeared on the market (or atleast my region) in the early 90’s.
+I have been using an epoxy grout since it first appeared on the market (or atleast my area of the United States) in the early 90’s.
 Back then it was like trying to paint with bubblegum and washing it off was like removing tar with tissue paper.

 Imagine doing those things.